 The Wi-Fi/LAN connection pairing function of EU is used for LAN connection.
+This function cannot be used with 760D 750D M3 M10 .

 Establish a connection following the procedures on Wireless File Transmitter Instruction Manual, and Wi-Fi Function Instruction Manual or Wired LAN Instruction Manual supplied with the camera.
 Note the difference between connection procedures for EU version 2.14 or later and those for EU version 2.13 or earlier as shown below.